Coronavirus (COVID-19) support is available to businesses from the Government

 If you’re self-employed or a member of a partnership in the UK and have lost income due to coronavirus (COVID-19) you are entitled to a support grant from the government.

-If you are entitled to the grant, HMRC will aim to contact you in May 2020.
+If you are entitled to the grant, HMRC will contact you.
 We are monitoring the situation daily, and should an application mechanism be released online we will let you know how to claim and what information you will need to process your application.

 In the meantime, we would recommend that you:-

-- Check you are entitled to this grant using the # tool
+- Check you are entitled to this grant using the Business Support Finder tool

 - Make a note of your Unique Tax Payer Reference